202C-Pilot/202C-Master-Course/forums-writing-activities.md

 Part Two, Due Sunday: Peer Feedback.
 Provide peer feedback on drafts.

 An important step in drafting is peer feedback.
-The following prompts are for review of the Front Matter, review of the Abstracts, and review of the Guide overall.
+The following prompts are for review of the Basic Rhetorical Analysis.
 You don't necessarily have to respond to each and every prompt, but you should respond, in one way or another, to a majority of them.
 Don't be limited by these prompts, though: Share any and all feedback you have for your peers.

 Prompts for Peer Feedback

+1. How does your peer organize their analysis?
+Is it organized in a logical manner?
+2. How does the organization highlight (rather than subordinate) the most important points of analysis?
+Or does it fail to do so?
+How?
+3. How does the writer transition between ideas?
+Do the transitions need work?
+4. How does your peer support their claims about the document?
+5. What specific examples do they use?
+6. What makes the examples sufficient and compelling?
+If they are not, which sections need more or better support?
+7. Does your peer analyze, and not just describe, the document?
+8. Where is this analysis sufficient and where might it need revision?
+9. What, if any, areas of the document are under-analyzed or merely described?
+10. Does the draft follow a memo format?
+11. Does each paragraph contain a strong topic sentence?
+12. How does the document use headings and subheadings to organize ideas?
+Are these sufficient?
+13. Is the document free of stylistic and grammatical errors?

 ## Writing Workshop 3